-Self-confidence, gratitude, and acknowledgment are crucial to personal growth.
+Self-confidence, gratitude, and acknowledgment are crucial to personal growth as it enhances the ability to work.
 Many employees want to hear “well done” from their managers and team members.

-Do not hold yourself back.
+Do not hold yourself back to communicate effectively.
 Appreciate your people in a timely, systematic, and value-based manner.
 Let them know you see and appreciate their dedication.
 In return, they’ll thank you and work even harder to achieve organizational success.